Jinntec/fore-docs/content/tools/_index.md

 controls, dynamically loaded content and data and more.
 However with power comes responsibility and things can get hard to debug without good tooling.

+## Fore Lens

+As of 2.5.0 Fore comes with 'Lens' - a new data inspector as a successor of the older tools.
+Turned out that most of the time you'll want to look at the data.
+Lens uses a proper display component now and remembers its size, opened panels and width.

+Furthermore it will show all data in the page independent of nested `<fx-fore>` elements which makes it much easier to use than the older tools depending on the respective context.

+Lens can be injected into a page by appending the paramter 'lens' to the URL you want to inspect.
+If you want to include it statically in the page you should add it at the end of the `<body>` of the page.

 ## Fore Glass

 ![Fore Glass](/images/fore-glass.png)